DTS-STN/POC-intake/README.md

 # POC-intake
-Prof of concept forum for the Government of Canada
+Proof of concept forum for the Government of Canada